If we shadows have offended, Think but this, and all is mended: That you have but slumbered here While these visions did appear….

 Nearby, Tytania begins to sleep.
 Oberon appears and places the juice on her eyes.

 Act II - Running Time: 50 mins

-Oberon is elated to find his plan for Tytania has worked so well but his pleasure quickly dissipates when Demetrius enters chasing Hermia.
+Oberon is delighted to find his plan for Tytania has worked so well, but his pleasure quickly dissipates when Demetrius enters chasing Hermia.
 Puck has not completed his task!
-Demetrius falls asleep (the characters in MSND have a real penchant for sleeping...) and Oberon drips the juice on his eyes.
+Demetrius falls asleep (the characters in MSND have a natural penchant for sleeping...), and Oberon drips the juice on his eyes.

-Unfortunately things get even worse when Helena and Lysander come hurtling in, waking Demetrius who promptly falls in love with Helena.
-Hermia enters and is swiftly rejected by Lysander which only enrages Helena more as she thinks the other three are mocking her.
+Unfortunately, things get even worse when Helena and Lysander come hurtling in, waking Demetrius, who promptly falls in love with Helena.
+Hermia enters and Lysander swiftly rejects her, which only enrages Helena more as she thinks the other three are mocking her.

 Oberon is now angry with Puck and instructs him to sort the couples out.
 Puck then leads the four away through the woods, applying the needed juice and antidote to them as they fall asleep.

 It is nearly dawn.
 Oberon rouses Tytania, freeing her from the flower’s spell.
 The four lovers awaken, finally happily paired off.
 Bottom awakens with his head returned to normal; he thinks it has only been a dream but a bizarre dream at that.
 The other mechanicals who have been searching for Bottom come across him as he announces that their play is to be performed at court.